Echoes: A semantically-aligned music deepfake detection dataset: Introduction

 Data diversity is equally important.
 Different generator architectures and generation techniques produce distinct artifacts.
-This makes detectors trained on one generator to fail on another.
+This makes detectors trained on one generator fail on another.
 Current architectures vary significantly, from autoregressive modeling over audio tokens \cite{agostinelli2023musiclm, copet2023simple} to latent diffusion models \cite{liu2023audioldm, evans2025stable}.
-These methods produce differences in timbre, mixing, and post-processinw, further complicating generalization \cite{cros2025ai, li2024audio}.
-In addition, the generation process itself introduces challenges \cite{zang2024singfake, zhang2024svdd, afchar2024detecting}: a detector should detect a single forged component (e.g., synthesized vocals over real accompaniment), as well as an entirely generated song.
+These methods produce differences in timbre, mixing, and post-processing, further complicating generalization \cite{cros2025ai, li2024audio}.
+In addition, the generation process itself introduces challenges \cite{zang2024singfake, zhang2024svdd, afchar2024detecting}: a detector should flag a single forged component (e.g., synthesized vocals over real accompaniment), as well as an entirely generated song.

-However, existing deepfake music datasets do not emphasise these aspects, and as such there remains a gap between existing benchmarks and realistic evaluation requirements.
+However, existing deepfake music datasets do not emphasize these aspects, and as such there remains a gap between existing benchmarks and realistic evaluation requirements.
 Among the existing options, AIME \cite{Groetschla25-AIME} targets large-scale human preference studies on short excerpts, prioritizing subjective evaluation over detector training; FakeMusicCaps \cite{comanducci2024fakemusiccaps} supports detection and attribution but remains largely clip-oriented and does not contain long-form structure; SONICS \cite{rahman2024sonics} emphasizes long-duration counterfeit-song detection, yet covers only two popular providers.

 To address these gaps, we introduce \textit{Echoes}, an evaluation-centric dataset for training and benchmarking AI-generated music detectors.
 Echoes is designed to be semantically aligned and covers a broad range of providers.
-The dataset contains $3\,577$ tracks totaling 110 hours containing pop, rock, and electronic genres, built from bona fide songs sourced from the Free Music Archive \cite{defferrard2016fma}.
-To preserve high-level semantics, for each bona fide track we generate song-specific descriptors with LLMs (Figure~\ref{fig:wordcloud}) and use these descriptions (and, where supported, reference audio) to prompt 10 popular music generators.
+The dataset contains $4\,468$ AI-generated tracks totaling 131 hours and spanning pop, rock, and electronic genres, built from 300 bona-fide songs sourced from the Free Music Archive \cite{defferrard2016fma}.
+To preserve high-level semantics, for each bona-fide track we generate song-specific descriptors with an LLM (Figure~\ref{fig:wordcloud}) and use these descriptions (and, where supported, reference audio) to prompt 12 popular music generators.
 Table~\ref{tab:ai_music_datasets} summarizes the existing datasets under three axes (provider diversity, scale, and duration) and shows that Echoes fills in an important benchmarking gap.